-Hoshizaki Snowflake 4 Door GII Refrigerated Counter SCR-225CGRC-LLRR-C1
+Hoshizaki Snowflake 4 Door GII Counter Fridge SCR-225CGRC-LLRR-C1

 The Snowflake GII series is brought to you by Japanese and Danish engineering excellence, dedicated to simplifying the day-to-day work routines of kitchen staffs all around the world.

 The technology behind the performance boost of Snowflake GII is the tropicalised cooling system enduring up to +40°C. Additionally, the cooling agent of the new generation of Snowflake is the eco-friendly refrigerant R290, a natural gas (HC) that enhances the performance and cuts down energy consumption significantly.